Skip to content

 If cmake is not installed on your machine, node-llama-cpp will automatically download cmake to an internal directory and try to use it to build llama.cpp from source.

-If you see the message cuBLAS not found during the build process, it means that CUDA Toolkit is not installed on your machine or that it is not detected by the build process.
+If you see the message CUDA not found during the build process, it means that CUDA Toolkit is not installed on your machine or that it is not detected by the build process.

-llama.cpp has some options you can use to customize your CUDA build, you can find these here.
+llama.cpp has some options you can use to customize your CUDA build.

 To build node-llama-cpp with any of these options, set an environment variable of an option prefixed with NODE_LLAMA_CPP_CMAKE_OPTION_.